For The Love of Embroidery

-Hello again my friends!
 Welcome back to another blog post here at Mind Over Mango.
-I’ll be your host today, bringing you a fun outfit I quickly threw together last second (as usual).
-Today we will be talking about my vintage Kathy Che Peter Pan blouse, which features an elegant detail of embroidery that I’m currently obsessed with. 💙 I’ll also talk about how I decided to style it with a few new pieces I recently picked up, along with a little DIY accessory that I created as well.
+Today we will be talking about my vintage Kathy Che Peter Pan blouse, which features an elegant detail of embroidery that I’m currently obsessed with.
+I’ll also talk about how I decided to style it with a few new pieces I recently picked up, along with a little DIY accessory that I created as well.

 This blouse dates back to the 1980’s, one of my favorite vintage eras of clothing.
 Surprisingly, the 80’s had a lot of different fashion trends.
-People tend to associate them only with bright colors and crazy patterns, but really that is only a fraction of what an entire decade’s fashion had held! 💁♀️ The 1980’s saw a phase of delicate pieces that seem to have been buried with time.
+People tend to associate them only with bright colors and crazy patterns.
+In reality that was only a fraction of what an entire decade’s fashion had held!
+The 1980’s saw a phase of delicate pieces that seem to have been buried with time.
 2018 has been slowly adopting the born-again trend of bringing back embroidery.
-Cooped with a rebirth of statement collars, digging through your local thrift store racks can prove to be trendy and well worth it! 🎀
+Coupled with a rebirth of statement collars, digging through your local thrift store racks can prove to be very trendy and well worth it!

-So why should you hop on this embroidery trend in 2018?
-On one note, embroidery has been an age old art dating back from the 5th – 3rd century BC.
+Embroidery has been an age-old art dating back from the 5th – 3rd century BC.
 Even the Ancient Greeks credit the Goddess Athena for bestowing the art of embroidery, and even weaving, another fiber art as well.
 So basically, it’s so old that it’s cool.
 Who doesn’t like wearing some form of history on their clothing?
 Also, embroidery has been a very undervalued art form, and has not been given the rightful attention it deserves.
-By sporting embroidery anything, you’re bringing light to an artform that has been underappreciate.
+By sporting embroidery anything, you’re bringing light to an art form that has been underappreciated.
 It wants attention and it wants it now (and so do you)!

 Now, time for accessories!
 I threw on my Mix No. 6 mint green heels, along with my cute DIY grey faux fur puffs that I clipped onto each heel. 👡 I will make a blog post about how I made these (which by the way, it cost near to nothing to create).
 I find that adding a puff detail is flirty and fun; it can completely transform a pair of shoes within seconds!

-So that about wraps up this week’s #OOTD!
-Thanks for joining me as always and for checking out my blog.
-I can’t wait to show you what’s next on the agenda!
-Until next time, my friends…
+So that about wraps up this week vintage outfit!
+Thank you for joining me as always and for checking out my blog.
+I can’t wait to show you what’s next on the fashion agenda!

 Shop This Outfit!